 I’ve begun thinking about how to put information and media together into something that makes ‘art’ sense.
-I’ll be spending time on the laptop making digital negatives, indulging in a bit of plant collecting, photographing the landscape at large and in detail and I also need to think about how I want to combining Monoprinting with the photographic process.
+I’ll be spending time on the laptop making digital negatives, indulging in a bit of plant collecting, photographing the landscape at large and in detail and I also need to think about how I want to combining printed Monotypes with an alternative photographic process.

 Yesterday I visited the Auckland Museum for a one-on-one well guided tour through some of the Natural Sciences’ specimen collections, that are kept in large part for research study.
 When Auckland Museum was first established it would only open one day a week, now the Herbarium itself gains an additional 5000 plant specimens a year and 3000 new insects are added too.
 The room to store everything is diminishing - there are cabinets and storage closets in the hallways.
 Fewer bird samples are processed each year as no active collecting has been allowed for many decades.

 There is amazing variety in the way things are prepared for storage - taxidermied, freeze dried, pressed, aired and soaked.
 There is also wide variation in how they are finally stored - wet in alcohol, mounted on acid-free pages, in open cabinet trays, under glass in boxes, under glass domes, standing mounts, wall mounted and in acid free cardboard boxes.